 Click to Tweet

-Despite all the mistakes we make, God gives us “a future and a hope.”
-Even now, God is my Rear Guard, encouraging me to look ahead.
-Does God want me to write articles, write for the secular market, or ghostwrite?
+Despite all our mistakes, God gives us “a future and a hope.”
+Even now, God is encouraging me to look ahead.
+Does God want me to write articles for the secular market or ghostwrite?
 Should I continue to blog—which I love, or does God want me to focus on copyediting?
-Or, should I keep on the steady course of broadcast captioning until a robot replaces me?
+Or should I keep on the steady course of broadcast captioning until a robot replaces me?
 I wait, expectantly, for God’s reply.

-I’ve spent the last nine years writing books, and at times, the lack of sales has been discouraging.
-As a for-profit business, sooner or later, the IRS expects you to make a profit.
+I’ve spent the last nine years writing books, and the lack of sales has been discouraging at times.
+As a for-profit business, the IRS expects you to make a profit sooner or later.
 Reflecting on that, I sometimes wonder, when does that intersection happen?
 Perhaps it never will.
 Before I get too sad, I remind myself, “I write for an audience of one.”
 When I stand before God, He will examine how well I lived my life for Him, not how successful the world says I am.